-- Adjust the seat to the appropriate position and height for the task
+- Adjust the seat to the appropriate position and height for the task.

-- Opt for a chair with good lumbar support
+- Opt for a chair with good lumbar support.

-- Keep the shoulders back and the back straight
+- Keep the shoulders back and the back straight.

-- Move around and stretch muscles regularly during intervals, to relieve muscle tension
+- Move around and stretch muscles regularly during intervals to relieve muscle tension.

-- Place a small firm pillow behind the lower back to increase lumbar support
+- Place a small firm pillow behind the lower back to increase lumbar support.

-- Wear comfortably-fitting footwear
+- Wear comfortable footwear.

-- Sleep on a firm surface
+- Sleep on a firm surface.

-- Avoid sleeping on the stomach
+- Avoid sleeping on the stomach.

 Diet and lifestyle

-Excess weight is associated with an increased risk of lower back pain, due to the additional stress on the spine and connective tissues.
+Excess weight is associated with an increased risk of lower back pain due to the additional stress the weight puts on the spine and connective tissues.
 For this reason, it is helpful for people affected by lower back pain to lose weight if they are too heavy.

 Individuals with chronic lower back pain are more likely to suffer from psychological disorders, such as depression, due to the effects of the condition.
 It can be difficult to cope with the lifestyle changes that lower back pain can necessitate.

 It is important for patients to have a strong support network and continue to participate in activities that they enjoy.
 With appropriate pain management techniques, it should be possible for patients to resume such activities, which helps to improve their quality of life and mental health.

-Certain activities can increase the risk of mechanical stress and developing or worsening lower back pain.
-These include heavy lifting, poor posture, repetitive motion, vibration and contact stress.
-As a result, individuals affected by or prone to low back pain may benefit from avoiding such activities.
+Certain activities can increase the risk of mechanical stress developing or worsening lower back pain.
+These include heavy lifting, poor posture, repetitive motion, vibration, and contact stress.
+As a result, individuals affected by or prone to lower back pain may benefit from avoiding such activities.